2024–25 Women's EHF European League qualification round

 The 2024–25 Women's EHF European League qualification round decided the last ten qualifiers for the European League group stage.

 Format

-In round 2, eighteen teams are separated into nine home and away play offs.
+In round 2, eighteen teams are separated into nine home and away playoffs.
 The nine aggregate winners advance to Round 3.
-In round 3, twenty four teams are divided into twelve home and away play offs.
+In round 3, twenty-four teams are divided into twelve home and away playoffs.
 The twelve winners on aggregate advance to the group stage.